cescoffier/quarkus-openshift-workshop/docs/docs/fight-microservice.md

 The Quarkus LangChain4J extension provides a declarative way to describe LLM interactions.
 We model the interaction using an interface annotated with `@RegisterAiService`.

-Create a new java interface under `src/main/java/io/quarkus/workshop/fight` and copy the following content:
+Create a new java interface `FightSimulatorService.java` under `src/main/java/io/quarkus/workshop/fight` and copy the following content:

 ```java linenums="1"
 {{ insert('fight-service/src/main/java/io/quarkus/workshop/fight/FightSimulatorService.java') }}